ArslanLab/arslanlab.github.io/_pages/about.md

 ---
 permalink: /
-title: "Arslan Lab"
+title: "ARSlab"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-ARSlab is a research group led by Dr. Sanem Arslan Yılmaz at the [Computer Engineering Department](https://cse-eng.marmara.edu.tr/),  [Marmara University](https://www.marmara.edu.tr).
+ARSlab-MU is a research group led by Dr. Sanem Arslan Yılmaz at the [Computer Engineering Department](https://cse-eng.marmara.edu.tr/),  [Marmara University](https://www.marmara.edu.tr).

 Our group focuses on various issues: